"We cannot make good news out of bad practice."

 - Edward R Murrow, CBS News

 Do you enjoy talking about sports?
 News?
 Music?
 Entertainment?
 In the era before television, radio served as the major source for information and entertainment.
 Now, in the modern world of Digital Media & Communications, radio continues to serve as a popular source to engage listeners as they travel from place to place, or while they work on a daily basis.
 Students will learn about the importance of writing and language choice to paint the “word picture” in their storytelling, and advance stories and opinions, without the benefit of pictures.
-They will also be introduced to the basics of radio broadcast equipment, editing, and show preparation.
-Student teams will be responsible for conceptualizing, developing, and creating a radio program to be broadcast on WCAC-Radio and posted to the web as a podcast series.
+They will also be introduced to the basics of radio broadcast equipment, editing with Adobe Audition, and show preparation.
+Student teams will be responsible for conceptualizing, developing, and creating a radio program to be broadcast on WCA-Radio and posted to the web as a podcast series.
 Semester 3 credits

 Mr. Robbins, Digital Media & Communications, Watertown High School, 50 Columbia Street, Watertown, MA 02472